-Dr. Oleh Slupchynskyj is a Double Board Certified Plastic Surgeon and renowned Keloid Specialist offering a variety of proven successful surgical and non-surgical treatments for keloid scaring, including Cryotherapy Keloid Treatment.
+Dr. Oleh Slupchynskyj is a Board Certified Plastic Surgeon and renowned Keloid Specialist offering a variety of proven successful surgical and non-surgical treatments for keloid scaring, including Cryotherapy Keloid Treatment.

 A keloid is abnormal tumor-like scar tissue, which grows to excess and beyond the borders of the injury or trauma site.
 Although there is no universally accepted treatment of keloids, Cryotherapy has become popular as a non-surgical treatment of keloids scarring.
 Cryotherapy, also known as cryosurgery, is used by surgeons and dermatologists for treatment of a variety of benign and malignant lesions.
 The mechanism of Cryotherapy is to induce necrosis (death) of the tissue following treatment.
 There is an acute freezing and subsequent thawing of cells.
 In other words, Cryotherapy is almost identical to frostbite, which can occur in individuals that expose their extremities to bitter cold temperatures such as mountain climbers.
 Cryotherapy Keloid Treatment essentially "frostbites" the tissue exposed; as the tissue thaws, it dies and leaves the surrounding living tissue to re-epithelialize.